kevinst1r/QuickImageSorter/README.md

 Arrow Keys: Previous and Last Image

 # Notes:
-When you select a folder when moving all the images it automatically saves all the images to the specified folders (Favorite/Edit).
-If you Favorited and Edited it would get duplicated into both.
+- When you select a folder when moving all the images it automatically saves all the images to the specified folders (Favorite/Edit).
+If you Favorited and Edited it would get duplicated into both. <br />
+- GIF Support